 In November 2019, the KRINO project made it to the finals of the Amsterdam Science and Innovation Awards (AMSIA), involving the making of a short promotion video.

 Jan van Oort, the initiator of the project, sadly passed away in May 2020.
 An obituary was published on the webpage of the company he was working for.
-For the first steps in the development of KRINO, the project is also indebted to Peter Lieber, Roman Bretz, Stephen Hansen, and Federico Gobbo.
+For the first steps in the development of KRINO, the project is also indebted to Peter Lieber, Roman Bretz, Stephen Hansen, Federico Gobbo, and Marco Benini.

 The KRINO team